NCERT Solutions for Class 11 Biology Chapter 5 - Morphology of Flowering Plants

 Answer:

-There may be three kinds of floral member arrangements around their insertion on the thalamus.
+There may be three kinds of floral member arrangements around their insertion into the thalamus.
 These are:

 1. Hypogynous – The Ovary is at the topmost position, and the remaining parts are at a lower level than the ovary.
 The ovary in such flowers is known as superior.
 E.g., Brinjal, mustard, and China rose.
 The flowers with such an arrangement are termed hypogynous flowers.

-2. Perigynous -In this type, the gynoecium is placed in the centre, and other structures are on the edge at the same level.
-This type of ovary is referred to as half-inferior, and flowers as perigynous.
+2. Perigynous -In this type, the gynoecium is placed in the center, and other structures are on the edge at the same level.
+This type of ovary is referred to as half-inferior, and flowers are perigynous.

 3. Epigynous- Here, the ovary lies below all the other structures.
 The ovary here is referred to as inferior, whereas the flower is referred to as an epigynous flower.